eotssa/eotssa.github.io/README.md

-This website is created using a Node.js framework called Hexo.
+Website is created using a Node.js framework called Hexo.

-Here, I write about things that I have learned, interests, and skills that I want to share.

-The site is automatically deployed using Github Actions.
+Site is automatically deployed using Github Actions.

 ```
 name: Pages